3-Steps for Finding Enterprise SaaS Prices: Our Quest for BambooHR, Braze, Culture Amp, and Looker Prices

 Like BambooHR, Braze includes no pricing information on its site — just a list of packages.
-Braze offers 4 different tiers of services — Growth, Advanced, Pro and Enterprise.
-To get specific pricing information, though, visitors have to follow the “connect with sales now” CTA, which leads to a form that requests your name, email address, company name, phone number, job level, job function, industry, number of employees at company, as well as country of operation.
+Braze offers 4 different tiers of services — Growth, Advanced, Pro, and Enterprise.
+To get specific pricing information, though, visitors have to follow the “connect with sales now” CTA, which leads to a form that requests your name, email address, company name, phone number, job level, job function, industry, number of employees, and country of operation.

-If you’re wondering what comes next after you complete the form, Braze’s URL structure provides a hint.
+Are you wondering what comes next after you complete the form?
+Braze’s URL structure provides a hint.
 Clicking the “connect with sales now” button opens a popup with this URL: https://www.braze.com/product/packages#demo.
 Your next step will be a demo — one that you likely don’t have time for.

 Braze on Review Sites

-Braze’s Capterra entry is similar to BambooHR’s in that there’s nothing in the way of pricing information.
-G2 provides a little more information on Braze, lumping it into a “mid-market” category, giving it 4 dollar signs and sharing that it’s “36% more expensive than the avg.
+Braze’s Capterra entry is similar to BambooHR’s in that there’s nothing in the way of the pricing information.
+G2 provides a little more information on Braze, lumping it into a “mid-market” category, giving it 4 dollar signs, and sharing that it’s “36% more expensive than the avg.
 Mobile Marketing product.”

 Again, procurement professionals are pressed for time.
 They don’t have hours upon hours, and certainly not days upon days, to spend searching for enterprise pricing information.
 Running into an issue like this one with Braze can be extremely frustrating, and it’s certainly not something that a procurement professional needs to deal with.